zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-12-15-Geoduck-RRBS-Library-Prep---part-3.md

 * samples eluted in 12µl post BS conversion
 * 200µl of 80% ethanol used for rinsing beads
-* Samples were stored at -20 for ~24h between _Purify the Tagged DNA_ and _Amplify the Library and Add an Index_ steps
-* Library prep was started 20161213
+* Library prep was started 20161216
-* Library prep was finished 20161213
+* Library prep was finished 20161216
 * Individual barcodes were used for each sample from the Illumina TruSeq DNA Methylation Index PCR Primers (10 reactions, 12 indexes Cat #: EGIDX81312)